Discovering Vienna’s Hidden Courtyards

 Regina continued to unearth things like a Renaissance ‘Pawlatschen’ courtyard and an old passageway through a historic town house before we faced ‘tooth ache Jesus’ and the hilarious legend around him.
 Even Mozart found his way into our walk: He had a painful and fateful story at the courtyard belonging to the house of the Roman Catholic Order of The Teutonic Knights.

 Secret Vienna Tour.
 My favourite place were the three intertwining backyards at Blutgasse, at a stone’s throw from St. Stephen’s Cathedral.
 You can see one of them in the photo below.
 The largest courtyard was dominated by a massive centuries-old plane tree.
 The smaller ones showed Vienna’s typical 18th-century ‘Pawlatschen’ balconies, glazed wooden galleries that lead to the different flats of those buildings.
 The most bizarre-looking courtyard of our tour was the one with the two outer spiral stair cases.

 While we were edging gently towards Cafe Bräunerhof, my next meeting place, I received another couple of pointers… I’ll cross my fingers that you’ll pass the Providentia fountain with a good tour guide, watch out for a good anecdote…Find out more about Regina.

 Note: I was invited by the tour guide for this private tour.
 All opinions expressed are explicitly my own.

-Book This Exclusive Secret Vienna Tour (EUR 170 per group)
+Book Private Secret Vienna Tour